See How to Quickly Promote Post

-- I’d contact anyone who has contributed ideas or content to the post and provide them with a link.
+- I’d contact anyone who has contributed ideas or content to the post and provides them with a link.
 I’d thank them and ask that they share it with their network.

 - I’d make sure I’ve cross-linked older content (where appropriate) to the new post.

 - If the post contains original graphics, I’d share those on appropriate channels, ensuring they link back to the main blog post.

 - I’d link to the post from relevant Q&A sites.